-Other participating faculty: Mauro Carassai (CSUN).
+Other participating faculty: Mauro Carassai (CSUN)

-Sustainability and Usablity Adviser: Greg Janée (Director, Data Curation Program, UCSB Library; and Developer, UC Curation Center at California Digital Library)
+Sustainability and Usability Adviser: Greg Janée (Director, Data Curation Program, UCSB Library; and Developer, UC Curation Center at California Digital Library)

-[To be recruited:] Two Postdoctoral Scholars/Lecturers (postdoctoral researchers who also teach some courses each year) for project years 2018-2019 and 2019-2020.
+[To be recruited:] Two Postdoctoral Scholars/Lecturers (postdoctoral researchers who also teach some courses each year) for project years 2018-2019 and 2019-2020

 [To be recruited:] Graduate student project managers

-[To be recruited:] Graduate student and undergraduate research assistants, including those participating in WE1S’s “summer research camps.”
+[To be recruited:] Graduate student and undergraduate research assistants, including those participating in WE1S’s “summer research camps”

 Funding Support

-The Andrew W. Mellon Foundation, $1.1 million.
+The Andrew W. Mellon Foundation, $1.1 million

 Additional support from UCSB in the form of additional salaries and benefits for the hybrid postdoc/lecturer positions and for the graduate-student project manager at UCSB.